borgbackup/borg/docs/internals/frontends.rst

     Buffer.MemoryLimitExceeded
         Requested buffer size {} is above the limit of {}.
     ExtensionModuleError
-        The Borg binary extension modules do not seem to be properly installed IntegrityError
+        The |project_name| binary extension modules do not seem to be properly installed IntegrityError
         Data integrity error: {}
     NoManifestError